oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

-The federated authorization server should consider end-user's privacy and security to determine if it SHOULD request authorization challenges when being federated to.
+The federated authorization server should consider end-user's privacy and security to determine if it should present authorization challenges in federation scenarios.
-For example it can identify **federating** clients and avoid serving them authorization challenges, as user-serving clients receiving those challenges are not its first party clients.
+For example, it can label **federating** clients as such and avoid serving them authorization challenges, as user-serving clients receiving those challenges are not first party clients.

 The client MUST provide any response obtained from the **federated** authorization server, as application/x-www-form-urlencoded request body for the *response_uri* of the respective